gmdsi/GMDSI_notebooks/README.md

 Pre-requisites for Part 1 include a basic understanding of numerical groundwater modelling and familiarity with MODFLOW 6.
 Familiarity with Python and Jupyter Notebooks is assumed.

-After completing this module, learners should be able to:

-  - Describe the GLM approach to parameter estimation.
-  - Explain non-uniqueness, identifiability and equifinality in the context of decision-support modelling.
-  - Construct a ``PEST`` control file and interface files.
-  - Understand the effect of parameterization schemes on model predictive ability.
-  - Explain the difference between linear and non-linear uncertainty analysis approaches and the value of each.

 ## Part 2: Python-based Decision-Support Modelling Workflows

+> After completing this module, learners should be able to:
+>
+> - Construct a high-dimensional ``PEST`` control file and interface files.
+> - Implement GLM and ensemble-based parameter estimation and uncertainty analysis workflows > using ``PEST++`` and associated tools.
+> - Apply management optimization and sequential data assimilation techniques to > decision-support groundwater modelling problems.

 Part 2 expands on the foundational knowledge gained in Part 1 and delves into advanced topics related to ensemble-based parameter estimation, uncertainty analysis and optimization methods.
 These advanced topics include management optimization and sequential data assimilation.
 This approach and these advanced topics assume a highly parameterized approach, as motivated in Part 1.
 Topics are laid out in manner that reflects real-world workflows, with a focus on practical application of concepts and problem solving.

 Part 2 is structured with a specific order for learners to follow to ensure a logical progression of topics, inline with a real-world applied workflow.
 Learners have the option to explore various sequences covering advanced topics, such as: